21 Things I Learned at 21

 Sleep.
 It's good for you.
 You'll love it.

 To choose happiness, always.

 I love One Direction.
 I always have.
-I'm also 22 now and loving a band like One Direction at this age is surprising to some people but I don't care because I love it.
+I'm also 22 now and loving a band like One Direction is surprising to some people but I don't care because I love it.
 I could care but that would make me unhappy and I'd rather be happy.
 It's that simple.
 Choose happiness, always.
 Choose happiness in your career and your hobbies and in things that you do.

-To fake it till you make it.
+To fake it till I make it.

 To not worry.

-To let yourself love.
+To let myself love.

 Here's to 22.
 Cheers!